Policy Development and Review Policy

 • reviewing and amending this policy (and related procedures) and developing guidelines and tools.

-9.2 All policies will be assigned specific Responsible Officers.
-They are responsible for overseeing policy implementation with the oversight of their immediate supervisor.
-Responsible Officers are also responsible for the development and review of particular policies in consultation with the QAA Office as required.
+9.6 All policies are assigned to a specific responsible officer (or policy owner).
+They are responsible for overseeing policy implementation with the relevant stakeholders.
+Responsible officers are also responsible for the development and review of particular policies in consultation with the QAA Office as required.

 10. Related and documents